 This post contains affiliate links which help support One Simple Party.
 As always, we only recommend things that we truly love.
 Full disclosure here.

 Move over traditional birthday parties.
 There’s a new birthday tradition in town.
-One that’s become popular since state’s enacted stay at home rules.
+One that’s become popular since state’s enacted stay at home rules and the pandemic seems to be here to stay (for awhile at least).

 Since kids (and adults) can’t get together in person right now to celebrate important birthday milestones, they have been organizing something different.
 The drive by birthday parade.